Did you want to upgrade Windows Server to Windows Server 2022, and you couldn't because…

 Check if you already have .NET Framework installed

 Do you already have .NET Framework installed on the server?
-Verify which .NET Framework version you have installed.
-Have a look at the article, check which .NET Framework versions are installed.
+Then, verify which .NET Framework version you have installed.
+Have a look at the article check which .NET Framework versions are installed.

 Which .NET Framework for Exchange Server

 Find the correct .NET Framework version on the Exchange Server supportability matrix.
 At the moment of writing, Microsoft released the following .NET Framework versions.
 The latest .NET Framework version is 4.8.

 Note: Each Exchange Server Cumulative Update needs a particular .NET Framework version to be installed on the Exchange 2016 and 2019 servers.

 Do you need to install/update Exchange 2019 in the environment?
 See the table below for the correct .NET Framework version.

 Do you need to install/update Exchange 2016 in the environment?
 See the table below for the correct .NET Framework version.

 How to install .NET Framework for Exchange Server?